Brno Main Station

 Snøhetta's Proposal for the Largest Architectural Competition of the Czech Republic

-Although seeing the latest ZOA renders on a huge screen is always kind of astonishing, lately, we’ve realized that as years go by, it’s getting harder and harder to amaze our studio.
+Even though seeing our latest ZOA renders on a huge screen is always a thrill, we’ve realized that, over the years, it’s becoming harder and harder to surprise ourselves.

 Don’t get us wrong, we’re still thrilled to see what our team is capable of, but the problem with constant high quality is that it’s very easy to get used to it.